Kalli/clubster-analysis/src/steps.md

 of international talent?

 ---

 But how similar are the most popular clubs on Resident Advisor?

 Let's compare two of my favourite clubs.
 Berlin's *Berghain / Panorama Bar* and *De School* in Amsterdam.
-Their line have a 9.58% overlap.
+Their line ups have a 9.58% overlap.
 I went into this project thinking that the line ups were more similar than they turned out to be.
 For these two clubs for instance I assumed that the overlap would be greater as their music policies feel quite similar to me.

 Whether you find 10% high or low depends on your perspective of course.
-Should each city and club have their own distinct scenes and flavours?
+Should each city or club have their own distinct scenes and flavours?
 Or is it to be
-expected that big global names dominate clubs across countries and continents?
+expected that big global names dominate clubs across continents?

 Out of $combinations possible pairs of clubs, $linkCount pairs had some overlap, out of those the average overlap was $averageWeight%. *$source* and *$target* have